cchaine/ECAP5-DPROC/docs/src/arch/3_requirements.rst

 .. requirement:: F_ORI_01
   :derivedfrom: U_INSTRUCTION_SET_01

-  The ORI behavior shall be applied when the opcode is OP-IMM and when func3 is 0x6.

-.. requirement:: F_ORI_02
-  :derivedfrom: U_INSTRUCTION_SET_01

-  The result of ORI shall be the result of a bitwise or between its two parameters.
+  When the opcode is OP-IMM and the func3 field is 0x6, the register pointed by the rd field shall be the result of a bitwise or of the register pointed by the rs1 field and the immediate value.

 ANDI
 ````